 - 1. Only OVs can act as FEI veterinary officials at FEI Events.

 - 2. The following groups of veterinarians must be Official Veterinarians :

 - National Head Veterinarian (NHV);

 - Veterinary Services Manager (VSM);

 - Veterinary Delegate/Foreign Veterinary Delegate (VD/FVD);

 - Additional Veterinary Delegate (AVD);

 - Endurance Official Veterinarian (EOV);

-- Endurance Veterinary Treating Official (EVT); - Testing Veterinarian; - Measuring Veterinarian; and - Examining Veterinarian. - OVs may act in either the capacity of an OV or of a PTV, but never in both capacities during the same Event or Events taking place at the same venue at the same time.
-EVTOs may be assigned as the VSM at Endurance Events. - 4.
+- Endurance Veterinary Treating Official (EVT);

+- Testing Veterinarian;

+- Measuring Veterinarian; and - · Examining Veterinarian. - 3.
+OVs may act in either the capacity of an OV or of a PTV, but never in both capacities during the same Event or Events taking place at the same venue at the same time. - 4.
 OVs are not allowed to compete in any Event where they are officiating as an OV.
 This includes any national class that may be running at the same Event.
-OVs_VDs, AVDs, Testing Veterinarians, Measuring Veterinarians and Examining Veterinarians must not treat any Horses at the Event, including in national classes, unless in an absolute emergency. - 4.5.
+VDs, AVDs, Testing Veterinarians, Measuring Veterinarians and Examining Veterinarians must not treat any Horses at the Event, including in national classes, unless in an absolute emergency. - 5.
 EVTs must have adequate professional indemnity insurance.

 II.
-FEI PERMITTED TREATING VETERINARIANS' ROLES
+FEI VETERINARIANS' ROLES